 Depending on where in Georgia the property exists, landlords may have additional property laws or housing codes to follow in their city, town, or county.
-If you believe your landlord is being negligent in their property duties, especially if you have been injured or become ill as a result, contact a Georgia premises liability lawyer right away.
-They can look into the state and local laws to determine the facts.
+If you believe your landlord is being negligent in their property duties, especially if you have been injured or become ill as a result, a Georgia premises liability lawyer can look into the state and local laws to determine the facts.

 to find a John Foy office near you

 Safety Standards Property Owners Must Have in Place

 Although some safety requirements are dictated by local laws, all landlords in Georgia have a duty to: